 Student's Name:

 Referral Source: Date:

-Dear Derent (Cuerdian)

 Dear Parent/Guardian:

-This letter is to notify you that your child's behavior has resulted in a disciplic child's inability to abide by the district discipline policy, the following discipline •
+This letter is to notify you that your child's behavior has resulted in a child's inability to abide by the district discipline policy, the following

 In-school suspension for day(s).

 Out-of-school suspension for day(s).

 Alternative education placement for day(s).

-If your child has been recommended for suspension for ten (10) or more day disciplinary hearing.
-Parents, students, and teachers must work together to environment for all students; therefore, if you have questions regarding your please feel to contact the school. maintain a beneficial learning
+If your child has been recommended for suspension for ten (10) or no disciplinary hearing.
+Parents, students, and teachers must work together environment for all students; therefore, if you have questions regard please feel to contact the school. ther to maintain a beneficial learning

 Sincerely,